-Obviously, Jay Cutler received higher position because of his history rather than shape.
-This is not a surprise since the industry is good to those who have played according to the rules which are: you do as you’re told and keep quiet.
+Obviously, Jay Cutler received the higher placing thanks to his former glory rather than shape.
+This is not a surprise since the industry is good to those who have played by the rules.

-In the poster below Arnold is used as advertisement of a bracelet which is somehow supposed to increase the size, power and strength of one’s arms.
-Similar statements are not only logic deprived, they’re plain irrational and misleading.
-You arms won’t grow any bigger by wearing bracelets.
-On top of everything Arnold himself did not rely on similar gimmicks to build his arms.
-He lifted and took steroids to build them massive pythons.
-What’s even funnier is how the ads says: ‘No exercise – no sweat to create arm power!‘ Keep dreaming.
+In the poster below, Arnold advertises a bracelet designed to increase the size, power, and strength of one’s arms.
+Similar statements are not only deprived of logic, they’re simply irrational and misleading.
+Your arms won’t grow by wearing bracelets.
+Arnold did not rely on similar gimmicks to build his massive pythons.
+He lifted and took steroids.
+Ironically, the ad says “No exercise – no sweat to create arm power!”‘ Keep dreaming.

-In 1980 it was no surprise when Arnold Schwarzenegger was allowed to compete in Mr. Olympia even though his participation was against the rules.
-Arnold decided to compete in the last second while others needed to registered a month prior to the contest.
+In 1980, Arnold Schwarzenegger was allowed to compete in Mr. Olympia even though his participation was technically against the rules.
+Arnold decided to join at the last second whereas the rest of the bodybuilders had registered a month prior to the contest.

-Here’s what Mike Mentzer who was heavily against Arnold’s participation in 1980 Mr. Olympia said on the topic:
+Here’s what Mike Mentzer said on the topic:

 The 1980 Mr. Olympia was definitely fixed.
 The promoter of that contest was Paul Graham, a very, very close friend of Arnold’s.
 As it turned out, while the rules stated that individuals had to officially enter their application to compete one month before the contest, the IFBB bent the rule and let Arnold enter the day before!
 He waited that long because by that point he knew who the judges were.
 CBS, who was there to film the event for future televising, was convinced it was fixed and discovered that a majority of the judges had either close personal or financial ties with Arnold.
 Well, so convinced – and pissed off – was CBS Sports that, despite the time, money and effort required to send a film crew half way around the world to Australia to film a sporting event, they refused to air that contest.
 As further evidence, I suggest you view the video of the 1980 Mr. Olympia.”

-What makes this topic even more interesting is that the competition was postponed by one hour and the audience was already bored when the bodybuilders came out.
-Nobody was expecting to see Arnold but he was there.
+In addition, the competition was postponed by one hour, and the audience was already bored when the bodybuilders came out.
+Nobody was expecting to see Arnold, but he was there.

-Only a year later in 1981 Mr. Olympia was once again a very controversial contest.
+A year later, Mr. Olympia was once again a very controversial contest.
 The winner was Arnold’s best friend and long time training partner Franco Columbo.
-Many consider his title undeserved because he had obvious sign of gynecomastia and poor asymmetric leg development due to an accident he suffered a few years ago.
+Many consider his title undeserved because he had an obvious gynecomastia and poor leg development due to an accident a few years ago.